Technical Failure vs Absolute Failure

 Absolute Failure

-More specifically to a point where you can no longer move a weight concentrically.
-Thus you have to stop lifting.
+More specifically to a point where you can no longer move a weight concentrically and you must stop.

 Concentrically meaning the lifting phase of a resistance exercise or shortening the main muscles involved in creating the force.
 In the example below it’s lifting the dumbbells towards the ceiling.